 - Q22.
-If a candidate discovers an error in the particulars (e.g. quantity of advertisement, size, etc.) stated in the "Information Sheet in relation to Election Advertisements" submitted to the Returning Officer, how can he/she correct the relevant particulars? - A22.
-According to the "Guidelines on Election-related Activities in respect of the District Council Election", all corrective information must be submitted to the relevant Returning Officer in the specified form "Notification of Corrected Information in relation to Election Advertisements" (Form No.: REO/C/11/DC(SF)(2023)), or uploaded onto the Central Platform or Candidate's Platform, within three (3) working days after the polling day, the latest.

-details in the election advertisement(s)?

-A23.If a candidate has inadvertently omitted the printing details from his/her printed election advertisement(s), the publisher of the election advertisement(s) or a person authorized by the publisher can make a statutory declaration giving the omitted details, and submit such declaration to the relevant Returning Officer not later than seven (7) days after the publication of the election advertisement(s) concerned.

-- Q24.
-If several candidates, who are contesting in the same or different constituency, publish a joint election advertisement (not applicable to the election mail sent free of postage to electors), can the particulars of this joint election advertisement be declared in one single "Information Sheet in relation to Election Advertisements"?
-If they appoint a common election agent, can the election agent declare particulars of this joint election advertisement on behalf of them in one single "Information Sheet in relation Sheet in relation Sheet in relation to Election Advertisements" or via one single account of Central Platform? - A24.
-The District Council Election is contested on individual basis, each candidate should be responsible for his/her own actions.
-As far as the publication of joint election advertisement is concerned, to comply with the legislative requirement, each candidate publishing the joint election advertisement must separately provide to the relevant Returning Officer the particulars and samples of the joint election advertisement, or upload the election advertisement particulars via their own dedicated account on the Central Platform or Candidate's Platform for the purpose of public inspection.
+If a candidate discovers an error in the particulars (e.g. quantity of advertisement, size, etc.) stated in the "Information Sheet in relation to Election Advertisements" provided to the Returning Officer, how can he/she correct the relevant particulars? - A22.
+According to the "Guidelines on Election-related Activities in respect of the Election Committee Subsector Elections", all corrective information must be provided to the Returning Officer in the specified form "Notification of Corrected Information in relation to Election Advertisements" (Form no.: REO/C/11/ECSS(By-E)(SF)(2025)), or uploaded onto the Central Platform or Candidate's Platform, within three (3) working days after the polling day, the latest. - Q23.
+How should a candidate make rectification if he/she has inadvertently omitted the printing details in the election advertisement(s)? - A23.
+If a candidate has inadvertently omitted the printing details from his/her printed election advertisement(s), the publisher of the election advertisement(s) or a person authorized by the publisher can make a statutory declaration giving the omitted details, and provide such declaration to the Returning Officer not later than seven (7) days after the publication of the election advertisement(s) concerned. - Q24.
+If several candidates, who are contesting in the same or different subsector, publish a joint election advertisement, can the particulars of this joint election advertisement be declared in one single "Information Sheet in relation to Election Advertisements"?
+If they appoint a common election agent, can the election agent declare particulars of this joint election advertisement on behalf of them in one single "Information Sheet in relation to Election Advertisements" advertisement on behalf of them in one single "Information Sheet in relation to Election Advertisements" or via one single account of Central Platform? - A24.
+The Election Committee Subsector By-elections are contested on individual basis, each candidate should be responsible for his/her own actions.
+As far as the publication of joint election advertisement is concerned, to comply with the legislative requirement, each candidate publishing the joint election advertisement must separately provide to the Returning Officer for the relevant subsector the particulars and samples of the joint election advertisement, or upload the election advertisement particulars via their own dedicated account on the Central Platform or Candidate's Platform for the purpose of public inspection.

-Each "Information Sheet in relation to Election Advertisements" (Form No.: REO/C/10/DC(SF)(2023)) and each Central Platform account is for use by one candidate only.
-Even if the candidates involved in a joint election advertisement appoint a common election agent, the common election agent must provide to the relevant Returning Officer separate "Information Sheet in relation to Election Advertisements" (Form No.: REO/C/10/DC(SF)(2023)) together with the samples of the election advertisement for each candidate, or upload the relevant information onto the Central Platform through each candidate's dedicated Central Platform account respectively.
+Each "Information Sheet in relation to Election Advertisements" (Form no.: REO/C/10/ECSS(By-E)(SF)(2025)) and each Central Platform account is for use by one candidate only.
+Even if the candidates involved in a joint election advertisement appoint a common election agent, the common election agent must provide to the Returning Officer for the relevant subsector separate "Information Sheet in relation to Election Advertisements" (Form no.: REO/C/10/ECSS(By-E)(SF)(2025)) together with the samples of the election advertisement for each candidate, or upload the relevant information onto the Central Platform through each candidate's dedicated Central Platform account respectively.